traefik/traefik/docs/user-guide/kubernetes.md

 > The Service will expose two NodePorts which allow access to the ingress and the web interface.

-The DaemonSet objects looks not much different, except that we do not need a Service and expose the Ports directly on the host machine:
+The DaemonSet objects looks not much different:

 ```yaml
 ---